trishajjohnson/reactor-image-classication/README.md

 I chose to use PostgreSQL for the database.
 After pulling code, create a database either by the name of 'foamdb' or a name of your choice.
 If you choose your own name, navigate to the db.js file in the backend folder and change the alternate name on line 7.
 You also have the option of saving your name as an environmental variable.

 To seed the JSON data into the database, I created an easy to use script you can run in the command line.
 Navigate to the backend folder and run the command 'npm run db:seed'.
-This will run the db_seed.js file in the backend, calling the given url using axios, then creating the images table and looping through the JSON data to insert the rows.
+This will run the db_seed.js file in the backend, calling the given url using axios, then creating the images table and looping through the JSON data to insert the rows (url and last_modified).
 Table, by default, serializes an id for each image and inserts an is_foaming and is_classified attribute, both set to 'false'.

 ## Installing Dependencies/Starting App